itsriyas-exe/angular-forum/README.md

 ## Functionality overview

 The example application is a social blogging site (i.e. a Medium.com clone).
-You can view a live demo over at http://hamidihamza.com/angular-forum/

 **General functionality:**